-This bold-flavored salad with arugula, radishes, microgreens, and smoked trout is front and center when it comes to ultimate spring and summer salads.
+Smoked trout salad!
+This bold-flavored salad is one of my all-time favorite recipes.
+Made with arugula, radishes, microgreens, and smoked trout, this green salad is at the top when it comes to the best spring and summer salads.

-On one of the most gorgeous spring evenings this past week I stopped by Dogpatch Urban Gardens and met the owner and farmer, Jenny Quiner.
+On the most gorgeous spring evenings last week I stopped by Dogpatch Urban Gardens and met the owner and farmer, Jenny Quiner.
 I would be lying if I said I didn’t think this was the coolest thing I’ve seen in Des Moines for a while.

 Not in the middle of nowhere and not hard to find, D.U.G is North of Beaverdale in the middle of a neighborhood.
 Just off the road, you’re able see rows of gorgeous produce along with a newly constructed high tunnel which will allow them to extend their growing season from March through December.

 Jenny and her husband, Eric, opened D.U.G. in the fall of 2015 which has been gaining popularity and momentum ever since.
 I now understand why.
 Jenny’s greens are simply stunning.
 As the sun was setting, I stood on the edge of her large garden and marveled at the uniform rows of vibrant greens, radishes, microgreens, and recently added, edible flowers (DSM chefs and food bloggers is your curiosity spiked?).